Luto/a

 The Disobediences

-Since moving to Brazil, I’ve always chosen to stop in places bathed by the Atlantic Forest, which stretches out along the Brazilian coastline over thousands of kilometres, becoming inseparable from the Atlantic Ocean into which it flows.
-I’ve photographed it tirelessly over the years: when it emerges from the cobblestones in Rio or São Paolo, when I walk along the seashore to a faraway beach, or when it surrounds me at night, replete with chirping crickets, croaking frogs and crackling branches.
+Since moving to Brazil, Elsa Leydier lives by the Atlantic Forest, which stretches out along the Brazilian coastline over thousands of kilometres, becoming inseparable from the Atlantic Ocean into which it flows.

 Its destruction has been driven by capitalism.
-The Porto Sul project in particular affects me, possibly because it’s right near my home.
+The Porto Sul project in particular affects the artist, possibly because it is right near her home.
 The construction of this industrial port is currently underway, destroying acres of forest and seabed (on the migration path of whales) under our very eyes.
 Thousands of local jobs and livelihoods are being threatened – fisherman, the Landless Workers’ Movement, Quilombola communities and other inhabitants of the region.

 'Luto' in Portuguese means mourning.
 Mourning the loss of the forest, its teeming life and wild, creative biodiversity dying a slow death under the muted sound of rampant capitalism.